ayushkatwal/ayushkatwal-project1/devlog.md

 3/28	3:20 PM

 I had to wrap up the session, but after about 30 minutes of thinking through the logic for how to do main I finally got started with writing it.
 I wrote the prompt for interactive mode, got the reading of user input done, and when the user enters quit the program will terminate.
 I also added evaluating input using error handlers in this session.
 I am nearing completion of the code and plan to do so next session.
+In addition I also made sure to add comments explaining what certain parts of my code do so other users will be able to analyze it easier.
+It also helps me go through my thinking process.